catdad/righthand/README.md

 	}
 	...

-Menu items have the optional `condition` variable, for menu items that are only needed at specific times.
+Menu items have an optional `condition` variable, for menu items that are only needed at specific times.
 Three different options are available.
 - A string containing a CSS selector will only show that menu option when right-clicking on a matching element.
 - A function, return `true` or `false`.
 This function gets the right-click event as an argument.
 - Leaving this out causes the item to always show on the menu.